jadenong/dash-ga/README.md

 ### Other projects

 I didn't include the code of the other projects since they weren't customizable.
 Follow the instructions and you'll get there eventually.
+If you need help, feel free to contact me.